HaoranZhuExplorer/HeartStringMatcher/README.md

 # HeartStringMatcher
 Overview: A C++ program that can print string and change their positions to form a shape of heart.
-Special gift for my girlfriend.

 Referred articles:
 https://zhuanlan.zhihu.com/p/28844697?utm_medium=social&utm_source=wechat_session